-In this video, Dr. Sherrill Sellman demonstrates one of the easiest ways to use the nutrition-packed Salba seed or chia seeds in our diets.
+In it Dr. Sellman demonstrates one of the easiest ways to use the nutrient-packed Salba seed or chia seeds into your own diet.

-Dr. Sellman shows how you can grind chia seeds into a powder to be used in your favorite recipes and soaks chia seeds to be mixed into other foods like oatmeal and yogurt.
+Find out how you can grind chia seeds into a powder to be used in your favorite recipes.

 Dr. Sherrill Sellman: Hi, my name is Dr. Sherrill Sellman and I am here today to talk to you about Salba, the most fantastic, nutrient dense, super food that has been discovered in a long time.